ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

 kustomize build apps/jupyterhub/overlays/ral | less
 ```

-Now commit & push your changes to Gitlab.
+Commit & push your changes to Gitlab.
 You should be able to see that Jupyterhub has been deployed.

 ### Jupyterhub

-Create a new overlay `ral` directory for your site in the `apps/jupyterhub` directory.
+Create a new overlay `ral` directory for your site in the `apps/jupyterhub/overlays` directory.

-Now create a `kustomization.yaml` as per the example,  updating the `clusterID` value.
+Create a `kustomization.yaml` as per the example,  updating the `clusterID` value.

 ```yaml
 ---